Plymstock Lease Extension - Free Consultation

 Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Leeds Building Society 85 years remaining from the start of the mortgage.
+Halifax Minimum 70 years from the date of the mortgage.

 National Westminster Bank Mortgage term plus 30 years.

-Yorkshire Building Society 85 years from the date of completion of the mortgage.
-Please ensure that you explain the implications of a short term lease to the borrower.
+Skipton Building Society 85 years from the date of completion of the mortgage

 Get in touch with one of our Plymstock lease extension solicitors or enfranchisement solicitors

-Plymstock Lease Extension Case Summaries:
+Plymstock Lease Extension Example Cases:

-Jordan, Plymstock, Devon,
+Katie, Plymstock, Devon,

 Plymstock case: